Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Missouri and its opponents have gone over the current 58-point total in all three games this season.

-- The two teams combine to average 81.6 points per game, 23.6 more than the total in this contest.
+- The two teams combine to score 81.6 points per game, 23.6 more than the over/under in this contest.

-- This contest's total is 18.7 points more than the 39.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 18.7 points more than the 39.3 these two squads combine to surrender per game this season.

-- The average total in Tigers games this season is 58.7, 0.7 points more than Saturday's total of 58.
+- Tigers games this season feature an average total of 58.7 points, a number 0.7 points higher than Saturday's over/under.

-- The 56.3 PPG average total in Eagles games this season is 1.7 points fewer than this game's over/under.

 Missouri Stats and Trends